“Give me six hours to chop down a tree, and I will spend the first four sharpening the axe.” — Abe Lincoln

-I recommend Tuatahi Racing Axes and Saws if you’re looking for the best possible tool or competition axe, and don’t be afraid of the price because if you convert Aussie money to American it’s not that bad.
+I recommend Tuatahi Racing Axes and Saws if you’re looking for the best possible tool or competition axe, and don’t be afraid of the price because if you convert New Zealand money to American it’s not that bad.
 Racing axes are one of those high quality low demand items that people don’t build unless they really care, so sources come and go.
 I’m not even putting an Amazon ad in this for competition axes because it will only lead readers to screwball things.
 Council Tool does offer some high quality axes on Amazon, including the 4 lb American Felling Axe, which would be my current recommendation for serious work and does come close to racing axe quality.

-The Bailey Competition Work Axe, designed with the help of Dave Bolstad, will certainly impress you if you’ve never used a competition-quality axe before.
+The Bailey’s Competition work axe, designed with the help of Dave Bolstad, will certainly impress you if you’ve never used a competition-quality axe before.
 Once offered both on Amazon and on the Bailey’s website, this axe may still be sometimes available on Ebay.
 This axe is intended for real work but also qualifies as a good lumberjack training tool, and some people do use it in competitive events.
 An average chopping axe in this country has a head weight of around 3 1/2 pounds.
 For small trees that’s ok, but you can wear yourself out on a large tree without doing a whole lot of damage to it.
 With the Bailey you get a powerful working weight of over five pounds.
 That might seem like more work to swing, but when the head strikes it does some serious cutting.
 That’s a very satisfying feeling, but it’s hard to go back to a regular axe afterwards.
 Bailey’s still offers a number of choices in feller’s axes that you won’t find in ordinary hardware stores and you can find them at Falling and Logging Axes on Bailey’s website.
 At this update they offer two with a head weight of five pounds.

 For top quality in a lighter American axe design, check out the Gransfors Bruks American Felling Axe.
 The 3 1/2 pound head fits the pack frame a little easier if you’re hiking a long trail to a hunting or fishing camp and it’s plenty of axe for most of the work you’ll need to do there.
 Gransfors Bruks doesn’t stamp out axes, this one and all the others made at that company is the work of one highly-skilled smith who handled the entire process of forging and finishing the axe.
 It’s stamped with a maker’s mark and you can trace that to the fellow who produced it, through the company website.